Dependence of the Black-body Force on Spacetime Geometry and Topology: Correction to the black-body potential due to the spherical sources

 \subsection{The static massive body}

-As shown in Ref. \cite{Marte}, for the non-relativistic case the attractive potential associated to this force exerted on the neutral hydrogen atom in its fundamental state, placed at a distance $r$ from the center of a spherical black body of radius $R$ at temperature $T$ is
+As shown in Ref. \cite{Marte}, for the non-relativistic case the attractive potential associated to this force exerted on the neutral hydrogen atom in its fundamental state, placed at a distance $r$ from the center of a spherical black-body of radius $R$ at temperature $T$ is

-where $\alpha$ is the fine structure constant, $m_e$ is the mass of the electron, and $\Omega_a$ is the solid angle subtended by the atom.
+where $\alpha_f$ is the fine structure constant, $m_e$ is the mass of the electron, and $\Omega_a$ is the solid angle subtended by the atom.
 About the above expression some points are worth comment.
 As pointed in Ref. \cite{Marte}, for the hydrogen atom in an isotropic thermal bath, the dynamical Stark effect will mostly cause a negative energy shift for the ground state.
 If the temperature of the thermal bath is $T$, this shift is given by

-Since the atom is in an isotropic thermal bath, the black body field cannot have any directional effect on the atom motion, inducing only friction and diffusion.
+Since the atom is in an isotropic thermal bath, the black-body field cannot have any directional effect on the atom motion, inducing only friction and diffusion.
 Those authors then argue that if a finite source is considered, this produces a net force.
 The point is that in this case, the atom does not see radiation coming from all directions, but only from a solid angle determined by the source.
 Therefore, only a fraction of the energy shift in the isotropic bath would cause the BBF.
 This fraction is given by the solid angle compared to $4\pi$, giving us the final potential energy of Eq. (\ref{potential}).
 For the non-relativistic spherically symmetric case this solid angle is given by

 From the above expression we can see that the radial dependence of the potential comes only from the solid angle.
 However, when we consider curved static spacetimes, the effective temperature will also depend on the coordinates via Tolman temperature \cite{Tolman:1930zza,Tolman:1930ona}.
 Therefore, in order to find corrections to the BBF two aspects must be considered: the first is the curvature correction to the temperature and the second is the modification in the solid angle determined by the spacetime curvature.
 This is the general procedure that we will follow throughout this manuscript.